mgdigital/tsinject/README.md

 Note that we shouuld only call [[IContainer.get]] from within a factory function or from the [composition root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/), avoiding the [service locator anti-pattern](https://freecontent.manning.com/the-service-locator-anti-pattern/).

-And that's it!
-Using the container we can build large and complex but loosely coupled applications from small, simple and easily testable components.
+And that's it - unlike some other DI containers that claim to be lightweight, tsinject really is tiny and has a simple API, allowing large and complex but loosely coupled applications to be built from small, simple and easily testable components.

 See the [examples](https://github.com/mgdigital/tsinject/tree/main/examples) folder for a more complete application.
 It includes a simple tasks service with a REST API that can be started with `yarn example:start`.